GEOG 102: Thematic Maps Introduction. Name: __________________________

 -Isopleth maps: isolines connect places w/ similar statistical values

 -ex: p.
 32-33 = temperature

--Area class maps: employ different colors or patterns to divide the surface of the earth into different classes of a particular phenomenon.
+-Area class maps: employ different colors or patterns to divide the surface of the earth into different categories of a particular phenomenon.

 -ex: p.
 44-45 = soil taxonomy, p.
 53 = languages and religions

 -Proportional Symbol maps: use circles or pie charts of different sizes to represent the frequency or quantity w/ which a phenomenon occurs in different places

 -ex: p.
 72 – 77, 103 = energy and trade